dcondomitti/vagrant/README.md

 ### Ruby 1.9.3

 It really doesn't matter what you use to install Ruby it's only used to control Vagrant; all actual applications run within our self-packaged system rubies within the VMs. **[rbenv](https://github.com/sstephenson/rbenv)** and **[RVM](https://github.com/wayneeseguin/rvm)** can be used to install Ruby.
 If you run into any issues there are users of both in the office.

-#### rbenv

- YARRR HERE BE RBENV INSTRUCTIONS

-#### RVM

-  YARR HERE BE RVM INSTRUCTIONS
+View our installation documentation for [rbenv](https://github.com/dcondomitti/vagrant/tree/master/documentation/rbenv.md) or [RVM](https://github.com/dcondomitti/vagrant/tree/master/documentation/rvm.md) for more info.

 ### Bundler